hildebrandt-carl/RobotTestGenerationArtifact/raw-data.md

 trajectory_yz#.txt  | An image showing the trajectory from a side view along the y-axis. # represents the test number. trajectory#.txt     | An image showing the 3D representation of the trajectory.

-### Test Execution Data
+## Test Execution Data

-If a test is executed, the resulting files are saved in the map folder.
+If a test is executed, the resulting files are saved in the test case folder.
 Each of the resulting files is described below.
-The tests could be executed by the Anafi drone or the Flightgoggles MIT drone.
-Each of the controller naming schemes are described below.
+The tests could be executed by the Anafi drone or the Flightgoggles MIT drone, which have different controllers.
+To easily identify the controller used, the following naming conventions were used:

 Name    | Description
 ------------ | -------------